63r6o/aoc2023/README.md

 ```
 ├── dayxx.js        # solution for day xx
-├── input-check.js  # a helper function to validate the inputs
+├── read-input.js   # a helper function to read and validate the inputs
 ```

 To run day **_xx_**: